-I thought that I’d be able to avoid this day a little longer.
-I realized that I need to get a food processor.
-Usually I can get away with a Magic Bullet or my Cuisinart immersion blender, but for this recipe they didn’t work that well.
+I thought that I’d be able to avoid this day a little longer: I realized that I need to get a food processor.
+Usually, I can get away with a Magic Bullet or my Cuisinart immersion blender, but for this recipe, they didn’t work that well.
 The immersion blender was a disaster actually, and the Magic Bullet was just too small.
-So hopefully you’ve got a food processor because that would have made this super easy.
+So hopefully you’ve got a food processor because that would have made Jalapeno Cheesy Crackers super easy.

 - 2 cups almond flour

 - 1–2 large jalapeno(s) (cut into small pieces)